 Raul and Manolo are two Cuban men in their late sixties.
 Manolo left soon after Castros triumph to become a television celebrity in Miami.
 He returned in 1991 to make a clandestine film about the city which once was his.
 Raul never left his decaying city.
 He applauded the revolution, but little by little his enthusiasm soured.
 The paper examines the relationship of the two men to what was once the ultra modern Central Havana of the mid-1950s.
 Manolos froze on the day he left: his filmed city is silent, immobile, full of ghosts, almost empty, ugly, ruined.
 Manolos Central Havana processes and changes, it is noisy, busy, - but also it is ugly and ruined.
 Both lament the city as it once was.
 Only Raul sees hope of reconciliation

-Wyndham, MM & Read, P 2008, 'Putting Site Back into Trauma Studies: A study of five detention and torture centres in Santiago, Chile', Life Writing, vol. 5, no. 1, pp. 79-96.View/Download from: UTS OPUS or Publisher's site
+Wyndham, MM & Read, P 2008, 'Putting Site Back into Trauma Studies: A study of five detention and torture centres in Santiago, Chile', Life Writing, vol. 5, no. 1, pp. 79-96.View/Download from: Publisher's site

 Modern states often find it convenient to silence the victims of torture and terror by silencing the memory of sites of violence, or by obliterating the sites themselves.
 Through a study of five sites of state violence in Santiago, Chile, we consider the importance of place in the healing of individual and collective trauma.
 Survivors of terror and torture, their families, the families of the disappeared, and subsequent generations each have special needs of therapy and healing.
 We argue that in each the historic site of violence remains crucial.